BenjaminSchiller/DNA/CONVENTIONS.md

 The most common differences are:

 - only applicable to *Directed* (Directed) or *Undirected* (Undirected) graphs or not restricted ()
+- only applicable to *Int Weighted* (IntWeighted) or *Double Weighted* (DoubleWeighted) nodes or edges (in case it is clear if nodes, edges, or both are weighted there is no need to specify, otherwise, use (IntWeightedNode) or (DoubleWeightedEdge) instead), (Unweighted) should be used to indicate that weights are not considered
 - complete *Re-computation* (R) after each batch or application of *Updates* (U)
 - computing *Exact* () results or applying a *Heuristic* (H) to approximate the values